Photo Gallery: The amazing colors and patterns of tropical foliage

 The plants in this photo gallery were photographed at the hub author’s property in lower Puna on the Big Island.
 The photos were taken after a heavy rain shower, so some of the plants look wet which can make their colors more vibrant and intense.
 Enjoy and be inspired by nature’s amazing color palette!

 Why are some leaves pure green while others have white and yellow patterns, or even a mix of psychedelic red and purple blotches all over?
 Color variegation is the answer.
 There are many causes of color variegation in the plant world: from the genetic makeup of the plant to a lack of chlorophyll pigment in the leaf tissues to some form of plant mutation due to disease or years of cultivation practice.

 Ti, croton, bromeliad and coleus are at the top of the list of tropical plants in Hawaii that are known for their stunning variegated foliage and varieties.
-These plants are highlighted below, among others.
-You may click on any photo to view its original full size.

 Ti (Cordyline fruiticosa) is an ornamental plant that is known for its incredible colorful leaves.
 The leaf color and pattern are unique with no two ti plants ever looking exactly alike!
 Ti grows throughout the Hawaiian islands and has a very close tie with Hawaiian culture.
 Traditionally, ti leaf has been used to thatch the roof of houses and wrap foods like fish or taro root for cooking in a fire pit.
 Hula dancers wear skirts and leis made of woven fresh ti leaves.
 Local Hawaiians often plants ti plants around their houses for spiritual protection and good luck.
 Ti produces small fragrant white and purple flowers that mature into berry-like red fruits.
 Ti leaves are very popular in flower arrangements at weddings and ceremonies in Hawaii.